-Garnett, a Democrat, was the representative for Virginia's 1st congressional district from 1859 to 1861.
+Garnett was the representative for Virginia’s 1st congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Jun 1856 to Mar 1861, Garnett missed 409 of 1,213 roll call votes, which is 33.7%.
 This is worse than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1856-Mar 1857||231||58||25.1%||70th|

 |Dec 1858-Mar 1859||196||32||16.3%||46th|